nitishmtamu/CSCE_438/mp2-2_skeleton/README.md

 ## 5.1 Buggy rabbitMQ skeleton code in synchronizer.cc

-Thanks for our classmate Ivan Zaplatar:
+Thanks to our classmate Ivan Zaplatar:

-> * we shouldn't consume from anyone elses queue except ours as that would prevent another synchronizer from reading that message.
+> * Firstly, we shouldn't consume from anyone elses queue except ours as that would prevent another synchronizer from reading that message.
 > * Secondly, amqp_consume_message() takes an envelope argument which is a amqp_envelope_t and has information on which queue the message was consumed from which wasn't being used in the starter code.
 So calling amqp_consume_message() could give us three different kinds of messages, 2 of which wouldn't be the message we wanted.
 That's why I saw wrong messages because we never used the amqp_envelope_t to correctly route our data.
 I now instead have a single consumeMessages() function that consumes a message then routes it accordingly after inspecting the envelope.

 ## 5.2 The original slave Syncrhonizer F_S2 becomes a master Synchronizer on cluster 2